My Favorite Pictured Rocks Spot: Elliot Falls at Sunset

 Additional Images

-If you arrive and there is not much water in the waterfall then step back and do the best you can with the beautiful rock formation.
-Here is a shot taken at a different time when the waterfall was at a trickle.
+If you arrive and there is not much water in the waterfall then step back and capture the beautiful rock formations.
+Here is a long exposure image when the waterfall was at a trickle.

 To blur the waves I used a shutter speed of 2.5 seconds.

-Once again, the best shots require that you get at least a little wet.
+The best shots often require that you get at least a little wet.

 Equipment List